 - 22.0 ILP youth must have a documented assessment which supports their level of independence. - 22.1 ILP youth must have twenty-four (24) hour telephone access to the provider.
 The provider must have a key to the youth's housing so as to have twenty-four (24) hour access. - 22.2 Providers must develop a schedule for providing supervision based on a specific youth's maturity, acquired skills, and abilities.
 The supervisory schedule will be developed in collaboration with the youth and DFCS Case Manager.
-Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decision-making. - 22.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes.
+Supervision must be designed so that the provider may observe that the youth is practicing healthy life skills and decisionmaking.
+Supervision schedule should not conflict with the youth's class or work schedule.

-- 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
+- 22.3 Supervision of ILP youth includes at a minimum the following: - safety, health, and overall well-being; - ability to manage school and work responsibilities without daily supervision; - ability to follow program and landlord rules; - ability to use good judgment in daily activities; and - overall progress toward established goals and desired outcomes. - 22.4 The frequency of in-person supervision may vary due to many factors (e.g., readiness for independence; living arrangements chosen; presence or availability of other adults; other factors unforeseen until after placement).
 The following in person supervisory schedule, at a minimum, shall be utilized during the first four (4) weeks in Single Occupancy Housing: - 1st Week: Daily face-to-face supervision. - 2nd through 4th Weeks: Twice a week face-to-face supervision and daily phone calls.